-BUSI 6806 [0.5 credit] Entrepreneurship
+BUSI 6600 [0.5 credit] Entrepreneurship

 An examination of research in entrepreneurship focusing on theory building and empirical testing of factors that shapes the identification, evaluation and exploitation of opportunities and the creation of new organizations.
-Topics include: environmental influences on formation and growth, theories of growth and entrepreneurial clustering.
+Precludes additional credit for BUSI 6806 (no longer offered).